You would like to enhance your dog’s food with diversity and nutrients.

 If your dogs have anal gland problems, parents should provide fiber in their pets’ diets.
 A nutritious diet helps encourage well-formed feces, which can help with anal gland activation.

-Chickpeas, which contain choline, can aid if you have a senior dog that is suffering from discomfort, such as arthritis.
+Chickpeas, which contain choline, can aid if you have a senior dog suffering from discomfort, such as arthritis.
 Choline can help your arthritic dog feel better by:

 - Assisting with nerve impulse transmission